Chris Karamesines met Don Maynard

 Leffler won in 1960.
 Leffler was a partner with John Loukas in

-and Larry Jones is on the right behind the Chizler at Cordova.
+left and Larry Jones is on the right behind the Chizler at Detroit

 Some of the heavy hitters posed